captainaustralia/cv/README.md

 ### For test :
 - Clone and start script server.py and client.py
-- Цhen the window opens, the image will only appear when any button is clicked
+- When the window opens, the image will only appear when any button is clicked